⚡️ Serverless platforms: Learn how to connect your runtime to any private system! ⚡️

 Next steps

 With a few steps we've been able to mount our Snowflake Stage as a filesystem on our local workstate.
-Rather than connecting via a public interface, out client has connected over a private route using a mutually authenticated and end-to-end encrypted conenction.
+Rather than connecting via a public interface, our client has connected over a private route using a mutually authenticated and end-to-end encrypted conenction.
 No ports have been exposed to the internet, no firewall ingress have been changed to allow access in, and yet we have two private systems now able to securely share files with each other.

 To explore other capabilities that are possible with Ockam I'd suggest: